frederic-perez/AmE-dictionary/data/dictionary.md

 __carom<sup>2</sup>__ _n_ (caroms)
 __carouse__ _v_ :six: (caroused, carousing) To drink large amounts of alcohol, especially in boisterous merrymaking. _Syn_ roister _They were so happy to be finished with exams that they continued to carouse until morning, when the bartender finally asked them to leave._
 __carousel__
+__carp__ _v_ /KAHRP/ To carp means “to complain in an annoying way,” and often suggests that such complaining is habitual. _He carps too much about the umpire’s bad calls when he should be focused on improving his swing._
 __carpet bombing__
 __carping__ _adj_ :two: Naggingly critical or complaining. _Carping and critical wives._
 __carpool__ _v_ :four::hammer: